ddvk/rmfakecloud/docs/index.md

-# Test
+# Welcome
-This is a test

-Blu

-standalone test
+rmfakecloud is a clone of the cloud sync the remarkable tablet is using, in case you want to sync/backup your files and have full control of the hosting/storage environment.